sylvainhalle/Bullwinkle/README.md

 - Terminal symbols are defined by typing them directly in a rule, or through regular expressions and begin with the `^` (hat) character.
-The example above shows both cases: the `+` symbol is typed directly into the rules, while the terminal symbol `<num>` is defined with a regex.
-If a space needs to be used in the regular expression, it must be declared by using the regex sequence `\s`, and *not* by putting a space.
-Caveat emptor: a few corner cases are not covered at the moment, such as a regex that would contain a semicolon.
+The example above shows both cases: the `+` symbol is typed directly into the rules, while the terminal symbol `<num>` is defined with a regex. **Look out:**
+  - If a space needs to be used in the regular expression, it must be declared by using the regex sequence `\s`, and *not* by putting a space.
+  - Beware not to put an extra space before the ending semicolon, or that space will count as part of the regex
+  - Caveat emptor: a few corner cases are not covered at the moment, such as a regex that would contain a semicolon.
 - The left-hand side symbol of the first rule found is assumed to be the start symbol.
 This can be overridden by calling method `setStartSymbol()` on an instance of the parser.